theNewDynamic/aba-icc/_situations/libya.md

 date: 2015-02-23T19:02:00.000Z
 phase: 'Situations & Cases'
 link_to_more_information:
 description: 'The Situation in Libya involves mass violence that occurred throughout Libya’s six month popular uprising in 2011.
-Within the Libya situation, there is one ongoing case, with one case terminated after the death of Colonel Muammar Gaddafi.'
+Within the Libya situation, there is one ongoing case.'
 slug: libya
 ---